folio-org/docs/content/en/docs/Access/Additional topics/feesfines/feesfines.md

 ## What happens to a loan when the fine is resolved?

-When an item is declared lost, or an item ages to lost, the associated loan remains open.
+When an item is declared lost, or an item ages to lost, the associated loan remains open, whether it is a set cost or actual cost fee/fine.

 If the item is returned, and all associated fees/fines are removed, the loan is closed and the item’s status changes to either “Available” or “In Transit”, depending on where it was returned.

-If the library resolves all fees/fines via payment, cancellation, or waiving, FOLIO automatically closes the fee/fine, closes the loan,, and changes the item’s status to **Lost and paid**.
+If the library resolves all fees/fines via payment, cancellation, or waiving, FOLIO automatically closes the fee/fine, closes the loan, and changes the item’s status to **Lost and paid**.

 ## What happens to a fine if the item record is deleted?